Kewejuankenobie/Rubik-s-Cube/README.md

 3/14 Decided on making a 3d engine using pyOpenGL, made 2 classes for points and vectors which will be used later Rotate Sides by clearing screen and redrawing

+3/15 No major updates to project, but did some testing on pyGame and OpenGL, ultimately decided to use this